- Oracle has a highly uncompetitive cloud.

 Bare Metal Versus Cloud?

-Gartner, an entirely profit-oriented firm which is extremely “big commercial vendor friendly” not prone to calling out a major funder like Oracle, calls out Oracle’s cloud in the following way.
+Gartner, an entirely profit-oriented firm that is extremely “big commercial vendor friendly” not prone to calling out a major funder like Oracle, calls out Oracle’s cloud in the following way.

 “Tier 2 bare bones minimally viable product that’s not ready for production workloads” and “Customers need to have a high tolerance for risk”